ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 # Get methods

 :::note
-To fully benefit from this content, readers must understand the [FunC programming language](/v3/documentation/smart-contracts/func/overview) on the TON Blockchain.
-This knowledge is crucial for grasping the information presented here.
+Before proceeding, it is recommended that readers have a basic understanding of the [FunC programming language](/v3/documentation/smart-contracts/func/overview) on TON Blockchain.
+This will help you grasp the information provided here more effectively.
 :::

 ## Introduction